 Due to the similarity between his surname and "Guardiola", Gvardiol is known as "Little Pep" in a nod to the ex-Bayern Munich tactician.
 The nickname was even more fitting in his younger years, with Gvardiol first playing in central midfield before Zagreb youth coach Dalibor Poldrugac moved him back into the heart of the defence.

 What they're saying

 "Everyone is talking about this boy.
 All the top clubs in Europe know him.
 Gvardiol is an extraordinary talent.
-He can play great long balls, is a fine technician and is physically very strong.
-It would be a logical step for me if he switched to the Bundesliga.
-He has the quality." - Former Bayern striker and Croatia international Ivica Olic
+He can play great long balls, is a fine technician and is physically very strong." - Croatia assistant coach and former Bundesliga forward Ivica Olic

 "With Josko Gvardiol we were able to sign one of the greatest European defensive talents. - ex-Leipzig sporting director Markus Krösche

 How will RB Leipzig line up in 2023/24?

 Leipzig have been busy in the summer transfer window, with PSG's Xavi Simons just one of a number of exciting stars to arrive.

 Think RB Leipzig and an array of super-talented young players - past and present - eager to showcase their promise immediately comes to mind.